txt/mase/src/doc/SYLLABUS.md

 + Students cannot do homework <em>i+1</em> till  homework <em>i</em> gets at least a ``1''.
 + Homeworks can be submitted multiple times;
 + We will not mark more than four homeworks per month.
++ It is recommended that you submit the homeworks before class starts on Tuesday.

 ### Attendance